Painting grout is an amazing way to make your tile look like new.

 To apply it, I bought a thin paintbrush from a craft store.
 I found that the bristles were too soft, so I cut the brush part down to about 1/8 of an inch long.
 It worked much better this way.

-It was a slow process, and no matter how hard I tried, I always seemed to get the Grout Renew on the tile.
+It was a slow process, and no matter how hard I tried, I always seemed to get the grout paint on the tile.
 After reading horror stories on the internet of people getting this on their tile and having to painstakingly chip or scrub it off, I was worried that I would have difficulty getting it off the tile.

 To try to combat this, I worked in small sections.

-A super easy, and super cheap ($13!) way to update the bathroom and make the tile look like new!
+Using grout paint is a super easy, and super cheap ($13!) way to update your bathroom or kitchen and make the tile look amazing!

-I was so pleased with the results that I used Grout Renew in the color Snow White in the other bathroom for a different look.
+I was so pleased with the results that I used grout paint in the color Snow White in the other bathroom for a different look.
 The white was just off from a pure white, but looked pure white against the white tile.

 I am going on three years that this tile has been painted and sealed with Grout Renew.
 It still looks just like it did when it was first done.
 I have scrubbed the floors NUMEROUS times, and have never had an issue with the coloring coming off.